rjoleary/cs444-joos-compiler/docs/report2.md

 and `Right ()` otherwise. `()` is the void expression in Haskell.

 Our type checking code currently fails many of the positive marmoset tests due to the problems described above with our resolve functions.
-Anytime a name is resolved, we receive an error which bubbles up and causes the whole program to reported as erroneous.
+Any time a name is resolved, we receive an error which bubbles up and causes the whole program to reported as erroneous.